Chunlong101/MicrosoftGraphApiDemo/20211201/README.md

 ![image](https://user-images.githubusercontent.com/9314578/143471433-768b8070-47fc-448e-9cdf-a8ffd09c2972.png)

-The following details are for the demo of powershell to user graph api (in "PowerShell Demo.docx"):
+The following details are for the demo of powershell to use graph api (in "PowerShell Demo.docx"):

 ![image](https://user-images.githubusercontent.com/9314578/143477034-7ff31d35-ef2a-44a7-9c32-fe690ba63c4c.png)